Q: Do I need to have certain skills before I arrive?

 A: Safety is FSD’s number one priority.
-We work hard to develop emergency protocols and safety standards that meet our participant expectations.
+We work hard to develop emergency protocols and safety standards that meet our participants expectations.
 We also train our host families and partner organizations on our safety and security protocols.

 Q: Do you have site-specific information on safety?

 A: FSD operates in locations that do not pose an increased safety risk to participants.
 Of course, participants must be diligent in ensuring their own safety and are briefed on this during orientation.
-Our specific safety information is provided to interns in a pre departure packet and reviewed in detail during the in-country orientation.
+Our specific safety information is provided to interns in a pre-departure packet and reviewed in detail during the in-country orientation.
 Feel free to contact us if you have any specific questions or concerns about the safety while in-country

 Q: Do you have site-specific information on transportation to and from the host organization?

 A: Our specific information on transportation to and from the host organization is provided to participants during the in-country orientation.
 Most commonly participants take public transportation to and from their host organization.